gullerya/data-tier/README.md

 Having say that, I'll note, that there is no limitations on the size or the structure complexity of the tied model, nor there are any negative effects of those on application performance.

 Tie object not meant to hold the link between the data and its namespace only, but also tie's specific configurations and customizations.
+Currently in the backlog there are a such a features like supporting custom interceptors for both flows - data-to-view and view-to-data.
 Those features are under ongoing development and enhancements.
 For more details see [__API reference__](api-reference.md) page.

 ### Rule